-The Khanderi Fort is yet another Fort which is almost 3 centuries old!
+The Khanderi Fort is yet another fort which is almost three centuries old.
 It was built under the Peshwa Dynasty and was later handed over to the British during their rule.

 The 'Goa Of Maharashtra'

-Several ad shoots, serials and movies have been shot on these beaches, here at Alibag.
-One may also be lucky to bump into one of them plenty Bollywood celebrities who own farmhouses and bungalows here.
+Akshi Beach is another beach that is a must visit.
+Several ads, serials and movies have been shot on these beaches, here at Alibag.
+One may also be lucky to bump into one of the many Bollywood celebrities who own farmhouses and bungalows here.

-The festive season of Christmas and New Year's can be a good time to visit this place.
+The festive season of Christmas and New Year can be a good time to visit this place.

 How To Reach Alibag